Photo by Joy Lai for Openbook, State Library NSW

 BEMAC

-In 2018, I was commissioned to program the Moving Words event with QAGOMA and the Commonwealth Games.
+In 2018, she was commissioned to program the Moving Words event with QAGOMA and the Commonwealth Games.

-In collaboration with Ariana Tikao I exhibited weavings as part of a collective exhibition at BlakDot Gallery in April 2022.
+In collaboration with Ariana Tikao she exhibited weavings as part of a collective exhibition at BlakDot Gallery in April 2022.

 ABC RN Mornings